 Whether the payee (vendor or contractor) receives a 1099-K or not, they are still required to report that income to the IRS and pay taxes accordingly.

-For 2016 payments, you’ll need to send recipients 1099s by January 31, 2017.
-You also must send a copy to the IRS.
-If you’re filing by mail, the deadline is February 28, 2017.
-But, if filing electronically, the deadline is March 31, 2017.
+For current year payments, 1099-Ks must be sent to recipients by January 31, of the following year.
+Copies of each 1099 issued must be sent to the IRS.
+If filed by mail, the deadline is February 28 (or the last day of February).
+But, if filing electronically, the deadline is March 31.
 Just to put that in another handy format:

-See our guide to requesting a delivery extension which will give you an extra 30 days to deliver forms to recipients.
+See our guide to requesting a delivery extension which explains how to request an extra 30 days to deliver forms to recipients.

-See our guide to requesting a filing extension which will give you an extra 30 days to file forms with the IRS.
+See our guide to requesting a filing extension which explains how to request an extra 30 days to file forms with the IRS.

-If you’re issuing more that 250 1099 forms, then you’re actually required to e-file with the IRS.
-And even if you plan on filing fewer than 250, the IRS actually prefers e-filing.
+Anyone issuing more that 250 1099 forms is required to e-file with the IRS.
+Even if less than 250 are being filed, the IRS actually prefers e-filing.

 Most of the time, businesses issue their contractors 1099-MISCs, which are used for direct payments to contractors for business services.
-As mentioned above, the threshold for sending a 1099-MISC is if you’ve paid them over $600 over the course of the year.
+The threshold for sending a 1099-MISC is if a contractor has been paid over $600 over the course of the year.

 The reporting threshold for 1099-Ks is much higher than for 1099-MISC.
 Third-party settlement organizations are required to issue a 1099-K after 200 transactions and paying out over $20,000.